dyne/devuan-sdk/README.md

 auto-iso
 ```

+Beware, this will take long: will run debootstrap, download Debian's
+netinst iso and customize it as needed.

-And after that, to burn a new one with hasciicam inside:
+To burn a new iso with hasciicam inside:
 ```
 iso-add hasciicam
 iso-prepare